flegall/rogntudju/packages/connect/README.md

+# `@rogntudju/connect`

-# A specialized redux connect() implementation that checks for useless re-renders
+A specialized redux connect() implementation that detects useless re-renders in dev mode.

 ## Usage